-Permafrost in general and mountain permafrost in particular experience increasing in terest due to their sensitivity to climate variation and importance for geomorphologic and geotechnical processes (Harris et al., 2009), such as slope stability and natural hazards (Gude and Barsch, 2005; Huggel et al., 2010; Gruber et al., 2004a; Fischer et al., 2006; Haeberli, 1992).
-Quantitative assessments of ground thermal regimes are of importance for understanding surface and sub-surface processes in mountain environments.
-Thus, there is a need to address the response of ground temperatures (GT) to climate forcing, especially the modulation of the response of GTs to the effect of snow cover and different types of surficial material and bedrock,
+Permafrost in general and mountain permafrost in particular experiences increasing interest due to its sensitivity to climate variation and importance for geomorphologic and geotechnical processes (Harris et al., 2009), such as slope stability and natural hazards (Gude and Barsch, 2005; Huggel et al., 2010; Gruber et al., 2004a; Fischer et al., 2006; Haeberli, 1992).
+There is a need to address the response of ground temperatures (GT) to climate forcing, especially the modulation of the response of GTs to the effect of snow cover and different types of surficial material and bedrock.